epi052/recon-pipeline/README.md

 1. prior to [cmd2](https://github.com/python-cmd2/cmd2) being installed
 2. everything else

-First, the manual steps are as follows (and shown below)
+First, the manual steps to get cmd2 installed in a virtual environment are as follows (and shown below)

 ```bash
 apt install pipenv